cksystemsteaching/selfie/README.md

 > When to hash

 Hashtables can be used to speed up search for all kinds of applications, not just symbol tables.
+Developing a sense for when to use hashtables is not easy though.
+A common mistake is that developers use them and other more advanced data structures even though using a simple data structure despite its inferior performance is often just fine.
+A singly-linked list for local symbol tables is an example of that.
+A good strategy is to implement any desired logic first with the simplest possible data structure, just to get it right in terms of functional correctness.
+Only later, if performance becomes an issue, it may be worth taking the risk and look into more complex data structures.
+Complexity should always be justified.

 ### Expressions